dturissini/sim_sech_hybrid/README.md

       * Inputs:
           * window size
           * D stat pop string (e.g. sim_ssh_sech_mel)
+      * Plots
           * Scatterplot of sech anro Dxy (averaged over all windows) against the sech anro allele distance calculated in step 5 above.
           * Scatterplots similar to above but removing outlier pi sech windows above different thresholds to see if genomic patterns still persist or are driven by outlier windows.
           * Traces of window Dxy values across each chromosome arm for each sech pop compared against sech anro
           * Histograms for each sech sample of Dxy compared against sech anro

 ## D. simulans into D. sechellia introgression